jcraffael/unix_socket_ser_cli/README.md

   **example: "SET section.color.red roses are red\" -> "0\n"**

-3.A C++ Client application exposing a user a basic CLI allowing a user to request theserver to perform the above TCP requets to the Server:
+3.A C++ Client application exposing a user a basic CLI allowing a user to request the server to perform the above TCP requets to the Server:

-**./client --load /tmp/example.ini** -> triggers the LOAD PATHServer API and prints the results to standard output
+**./client --load /tmp/example.ini** -> triggers the LOAD PATH Server API and prints the results to standard output

-**./client --get section.foo.bar** -> triggers the GET KEY ServerAPI and prints the results to standard output
+**./client --get section.foo.bar** -> triggers the GET KEY Server API and prints the results to standard output

-**./client --set section.color.red "roses are red"** -> triggersthe SET KEY VALUE Server API and prints the results to standard output
+**./client --set section.color.red "roses are red"** -> triggers the SET KEY VALUE Server API and prints the results to standard output

 4.A simple bash script to be used to test the system: